-Born and raised in Signal Mountain, Tennessee, Rachel Boston fell in love with theater at the age of seven when she was cast in a church production of "We Like Sheep."
-At the age of 17, Boston moved to New York City to pursue an acting career.
-She received a scholarship to study at New York University and also studied at Fordham University and The Actor's Center.
+Born and raised in Signal Mountain, Tennessee, Rachel Boston got her start performing in church plays at the age of seven.
+She moved to New York City when she was 17 to pursue an acting career.
+Boston received a scholarship to study at New York University and later moved to Los Angeles to begin filming NBC’s Award-winning television series “American Dreams.”